 Are you looking to go hike up in the Revelstoke Mountain Resort?
-If there’s one hike up there that we would recommend it would be hiking up to the McKenzie Outpost.
+If there’s one hike up in RMR that we would recommend it would be hiking up to the McKenzie Outpost.
 It’s one of the best activities you can do in Revelstoke during summer.
-You will be stunned with the gorgeous views of the mountain ranges that surround Revy.
+The gorgeous views of the mountain ranges that surround Revy hit different.

 Just to warn you, if you’re not ready for a lot of elevation gain then we recommend one of our other hikes in Revelstoke that are a bit easier on the knees (find our other Revy hikes here).
-And in case you didn’t know, Revelstoke Mountain Resort has the longest vertical descent of any ski resort in North America.
-Just from knowing that you should prepare yourself for an uphill battle, haha.
+In case you didn’t know, Revelstoke Mountain Resort has the longest vertical descent of any ski resort in North America.
+A little heads up on the uphill battles you’ll face on some of these hikes.

 All jokes aside though, even though it’s a brutally steep hike, the hike is absolutely worth it.
 The hike is sort of split into a few sections.
 For the majority of the hike, you’re walking right under the gondola and you get some epic views of waterfalls and mountains in every direction.

-After that, you get to enjoy a bit of climbing on big boulders (and getting lost if you don’t pay attention.)
+After that, you get to enjoy a bit of climbing on some big boulders (and getting lost if you don’t pay attention, like us.)
 There is also a lot of “are we there yet?” because you can’t see the peak until the very end and it really feels like an absolute journey up to McKenzie Outpost.

 We, unfortunately, didn’t have much to go off of because the hike up to McKenzie Outpost isn’t really documented anywhere on the internet.
-Most people usually ride up the gondola and hike up even further.
-Since the gondolas weren’t operating yet we decided to hike from the bottom.
+There are lots of blog posts for hike in Revelstoke but McKenzie Outpost never comes up.

 Surprisingly there was an easy trail to follow for the majority of the hike.
 With all the photos and information we’ve gathered you hopefully shouldn’t have too much difficulty navigating your way to the top.
 The only thing we can’t promise is not getting sore knees.